-Muse Art Therapy and Counselling’s owner Dawn Olson has over ten years’ experience leading psychotherapy and art therapy sessions for groups and individuals in Victoria, BC.
+Muse Art Therapy and Counselling’s owner Dawn Olson has over fifteen years’ experience leading psychotherapy and art therapy sessions for groups and individuals in Victoria, BC.
 While serving a wide range of clientele and therapeutic issues, Dawn specializes in helping women with depression, anxiety and relationship problems to live more meaningful and satisfying lives.

 Dawn has provided her services to a broad range of clinical and community agencies, including:

 Dawn is an incredibly knowledgeable and skilled therapist.
 Her broad range of clinical mental health experience, together with her personal sensitivity, shine brightly in her professional counselling role.
 Dawn is both resourceful and creative in her therapeutic approach and her natural ability to use art as a medium to support the journey of recovery is an added bonus!
 Grace Van Horn MSW, Team Leader Eating Disorders Program in the Ministry of Children and Family Development

 Dawn draws on many evidence-based therapeutic models including: